 Tinctures.
 CBD tinctures, drops commonly dispensed from a glass dropper, are generally placed under the tongue.
 These tinctures can be combined with other extracts to mask the taste of the CBD and to provide various health benefits.

 Topicals.
 CBD oil topicals exist for the treatment of skin condition, the reduction of the signs of aging skin and even muscle pain relief.

 Capsules.
 Capsules make the consumption of CBD simple and can be combined with other beneficial supplements to provide maximum health benefits without a lifestyle change or noticeable taste.

 As CBD becomes more popular, new methods of delivery across countless previously unthought of mediums will continue to emerge.
-Take a look at our complete guide on how to take CBD oil in all forms.

 Now that we’ve cleared that up, let’s move onto the next question you’re probably wondering about…